SilkRose/Pony/stories/deternal/deternal.md

 Rarity thought for a moment, then said, "Oh, Twilight, could you help me with some pain I've been having?
 Sometimes it hurts so badly I can't even get out of bed."

 Rarity began push the covers aside.
 She pointed at her stomach.
 "Hey, where did that scar come from?"
-[THE PAIN LOCUS CAN BE INFERRED FROM CONTEXT]

 Twilight answered, "It is from a surgery you had a while back.
 You probably don't remember because you were put to sleep while it happened."